sass/sass/spec/embedded-protocol.md

 Two first-class functions are equal if they have the same ID and they're either both `CompilerFunction`s or both `HostFunction`s.

-### Mixins

-The protocol allows first-class mixins defined in the compiler to be passed to the host and vice-versa as `Value.CompilerMixin`s.

-Two first-class mixins are equal if they have the same ID.

 ## Versioning